 *Dude, where’s my trauma?
 Marijuana could treat PTSD Time magazine

 *Oregon Toxicologist Says Treatment for PTSD Should Include Cannabis

 *Rat Study: Marijuana May Ease PTSD

 *Marijuana Vs. Anti-Depressants for PTSD Marijuana Wins Hands Down

-Case study (from one if our beloved commenters in response to “Cannabinoids – every body likes them, some bodies need them”
+From one of our commenters in response to “Cannabinoids – every body likes them, some bodies need them“

 Thank you for writing this.
 This is a wonderful article and I ran across it because I was looking for theories regarding endocannabinoid deficiencies.

 I have battled clinical depression, which at times has been totally debilitating, for about 16 years now (12 of which I have been on pharmaceutical medication).
 I was advised early on to stay away from drugs and alcohol to try to stay mentally stable and of course I lumped marijuana into that category.